madzera/happytree/CONTRIBUTING.md

 ### Workflow

-The user who wish to contribute follows a workflow partially described in those previous sections.
-The workflow summary consist in creating/working over a issue, that belongs to a version represented by a milestone and his commit is done over a branch that is inside of another branch that represents the own version.
+The user who wishes to contribute follows a workflow partially described in those previous sections.
+The workflow summary consists of creating/working on an issue, that belongs to a version represented by a milestone and his commit is done over a branch that is inside of another branch that represents the own version.

-The following workflow consists:
+The following workflow consists of:
-1. The user who will contribute create an issue or open an existing issue;
+1. The user who will contribute creates an issue or opens an existing issue;
-2. The user see/associates the current milestone (version) being developed;
+2. The user sees/associates the current milestone (version) being developed;
 3. If the user created a new issue, he has to wait the response confirming whether the issue was accepted;
 4. If the issue is accepted, then the user forks the code;
 5. The user creates a branch from the current version branch.
 E.g. for v2.0.0 milestone and issue ID 100, the user creates a branch with the name **2.0.0-100**;
-6. The user request a pull request for the version branch;
+6. The user requests a pull request for the version branch;
 7. If the user's pull request is accepted, he is able to track his changes through the white label feedback indicating whether the issue is with *done* label.